ajkroeg/SearchAndRescue/README.md

 `AlwaysRecoverContractIDs`: list of contract IDs or ContractTypes (i.e `DefendBase_AllQuiet_NEW` or `DefendBase`)

 `RecoveryContractIDs`: list of contract IDs which will be used for pilot rescue contracts. recommend having at least one for each "difficulty" tier.
-In addition, I highly recommend you include at least one contract type that has a valid map for every biome as a "fallback" of sorts.
+In addition, I highly recommend you include at least one contract of a type that has a valid map for every biome as a "fallback" of sorts.
 Recovery and SimpleBattle are good candidates.

 ### So how does it work?